Free UK funding quotes · Compared across the whole market · For property investors and businesses

 Those figures are construction estimates only, and current figures vary; confirm them with a broker or your builder before you budget.
 The final number depends on your location, the size, the specification, and the ground you build on.
 A kitchen-diner with bifold doors and underfloor heating sits at the top of the range.
 A simple box extension with standard finishes sits near the bottom.

 Vortex Finance is a whole-of-market property finance broker.
 We do not build extensions and we are not a lender.
-What we do is arrange the finance that pays for them, through a panel of 100+ lenders, when your own cash will not stretch to cover the works.
+What we do is arrange the finance that pays for them, through a whole-of-market panel of lenders, when your own cash will not stretch to cover the works.
 This guide explains what an extension actually costs, then where the money comes from.

 What a house extension costs by type